LinkSake/spotlight-scripts/README.md

 ### Permitions

-All the scripts need permitions to be executable by the user, this can be done by running `chmod -R u+x .` on the root directory of the project.
+All the scripts need permitions to be executable by the user, this can be done by running `chmod -R u+x .` on the root directory of the project or using the `chmod-x-all.sh` script.

 > All new scripts should be given permition after creation.